seedaily/awesome-RecSys-works/README.md

-# awesome-RecSys-papers
+# awesome-RecSys-works

 The topic of my dissertation is recommendation system.
 I collected some classic and awesome papers here.
 Good luck to every RecSys-learner.

-My email is ZhangYuyang4d@163.com.
+My email is hailinfufu@outlook.com.
 If you find any mistakes,
 or you have some suggestions,
 just send a email to me.